 Why: We’ll never find the next transformative biological insight by looking under the lamppost of what we already know.
 Much of the tree of life awaits exploration, and it is through the holistic lens of phylogenetics that we can begin to do so efficiently, scalably, and agnostically.

 How: We are leveraging publicly available genomic data to generate what we are calling “phylogenetic discovery platforms.”
-These platforms combine phylogenetic trees with a variety of other data (e.g. protein structure, environment, organismal phenotypes) to map key evolutionary innovations.
+These platforms combine phylogenetic trees with a variety of other data (e.g., protein structure, environment, organismal phenotypes) to map key evolutionary innovations.
 We are generating platforms for a variety of taxa in order to generate novel hypotheses, identify undiscovered phenomena, and select organisms for study at Arcadia.

 Rapidly dissect phenotypes across the tree of life.